Personal Productivity

 avatar

-Commented over 10 years ago [email protected]
+Commented almost 11 years ago [email protected]

 I have been using GTD for nearly 10 years and I have found that implementing it using a Personal Kanban worked much better for me.